Watagon/learning-opensips/README.md

 The 'opensips-cli' window runs the tool that permits to talk to opensips and send commands to it.

+The 'mariadb' window has mysql client connected to mariadb server (database opensips).

 Obs: sngrep2 is a fork of [sngrep](https://github.com/irontec/sngrep) with support for RFC2833 DTMF and MRCP support.

 ## Test-driven development